BlueBrain/blueetl/doc/source/migration.rst

 Automatic migration
 ...................

-You can automatically migrate a configuration from 0.1.x or 0.2.x to 0.3.0 using the command line.
+You can automatically migrate a configuration from 0.1.x to 0.3.x using the command line.

 See the section above for more details.